Inside Epstein network, layer upon layer to protect the boss

 To actress and model Alicia Arden, who accused Epstein of groping her during a 1997 meeting ostensibly about a potential modeling gig, the new charges show he kept “doing the same thing … having these recruiters, and people are setting things up for him.”

-The Associated Press generally does not name people who say they have been sexually assaulted, unless they agree to be identified, as Araoz and Arden have done.
+The Associated Press generally does not name people who say they have been sexually assaulted, unless they agree to be identified, as Araoz, Arden and Ransome have done.

 Arden told The Associated Press in an interview Friday that she was 27 when Epstein’s secretary called to set up a meeting at a hotel where he was staying in Santa Monica, California.
 She was stunned when Epstein, while evaluating her physique, groped her buttocks and said, “Let me manhandle you,” according to a 1997 police report of her complaint.